Weather Hub

 Wondering what priority level your street is?
 Use our street look up to find out.

 Depending on the amount and type of snow on the ground, most streets in the sidewalk program will be cleared within five days from the end of a winter event.
-This timeline may be extended if there is additional snowfall or icing during this period.
+For snowfall exceeding 25 cm, blizzard conditions, or rapidly changing weather, additional time may be required for clearing.

 Please DO NOT pile snow on the sidewalk, this will make it very difficult, and sometimes impossible, for our sidewalk plows to clear.
 It also delays service in other areas.